Staley leads South Carolina over UConn for second NCAA title - NewsBreak

 Staley’s team buttoned up on defense and dominated on the glass, beating UConn 64-49 on Sunday night to end the Huskies’ undefeated streak in title games.
 Destanni Henderson scored a career-high 26 points, Aliyah Boston added 11 points and 16 rebounds, and the Gamecocks handed Geno Auriemma’s Huskies their first loss in 12 NCAA title games.

-“We played every possession like it was our last possession,” said Staley, the first Black men’s or women’s coach with two Division I titles.
+“We played every possession like it was our last possession,” Staley said.
 “They were determined to be champions today.”

 A year ago, South Carolina lost in the Final Four when Boston missed a layup before the buzzer.